ChainAgnostic/CAIPs/CAIPs/caip-217.md

 ## Specification

-An authorization scope is represented in JSON as a string that expresses its scope and a JSON object defining the bundle of properties authorized there.
+An authorization scope is represented in JSON as an object which is keyed to a string that expresses its scope and a JSON object defining the bundle of properties authorized there.
 When embedded in any other JSON context (including the `params` of a JSON-RPC message), the object MUST be expressed as the value of a property named by the